SajjadHm/Fetal-Head-Segmentation/README.md

 Classical image processing techniques, including thresholding, edge detection, and morphological operations, are implemented to provide a baseline for comparison with deep learning approaches.

-## Results

-The performance of the segmentation models is evaluated using metrics such as Dice coefficient, Intersection over Union (IoU), and pixel accuracy.
-The results are compared to highlight the strengths and weaknesses of each method.

 ## Conclusion